ironbar/arc25/docs/modeling/Iteration_15_the_path_forward.md

 All the predicted functions can be treated as new task, with hindsight relabelling.
 On previous iterations I have already seen that on toy tasks this enables broader generalization, and on the [SOAR paper](https://icml.cc/virtual/2025/poster/43499) a small improvement was measured when using this technique.

+### Alternating cycles

+One possible implementation would alternate between search and learning phases in a cycling fashion.
+For example the search phase could involve sampling 32 new function, then switch to training on those new 32 tasks.

+## Other details

+### Data augmentation

+Each task variation would require a different function most of the cases.
+Thus when searching we should treat each task variation generated with data augmentation as a different task.
+The value of using data augmentation during search would be adding diversity.
+But since compute is limited, it should be investigated if it is beneficial.

+It could be used for evaluation and to generate more training data.

+### Continuous metric

+Evolutionary methods require a continuous metric.
+The nature of ARC is binary in essence, but maybe we can define some proxy metrics that are continuous and allow to better explore the search space.
+This should be investigated using the search traces of the model.

 ## Summary